bhenstra/RotateDnsLog/README.md

             Comment from user Joey located at:
             http://stackoverflow.com/a/10945887/1810071

-This a complete rewrite of the original batch file (to suit my needs, eg compression of rotated logs).
+This is a rewrite of the original batch file (to suit my needs, eg compression of rotated logs).

 I am hoping this is helpful.
 Usage is at the user's own personal risk.